freerange/contracts/src/example-sow.md

 ACME supplies project

 ## Rate
 We charge on a time and materials basis at £XXX+VAT per developer day.
-We work in two-week sprints with a maximum of 8 developer days per developer per sprint.
+We work in two-week iterations with a maximum of 8 developer days per developer per iteration.

-The GFR team for each sprint will be decided on a sprint-by-sprint basis in discussion with the project owner and with regard to the sprint's deliverables.
+The GFR team for each iteration will be decided on an iteration-by-iteration basis in discussion with the project owner and with regard to the iteration's deliverables.

 Initially, the team will consist of two GFR members with the possibility of adding more as the project continues, or to deliver specific pre-agreed project requirements.